locurote/OmuStation/README.md

 <p align="center"> <img alt="Space Station 14" width="880" height="300" src="https://github.com/ProjectOmu/OmuStation/blob/master/Resources/Textures/Logo/logo.png" /></p>

 This is a fork from [Goob Station](https://github.com/Goob-Station/Goob-Station), a primary fork from [Space Station 14](https://github.com/space-wizards/space-station-14).
 To prevent people forking [Robust Toolbox](https://github.com/space-wizards/RobustToolbox), a "content" pack is loaded by the client and server.
-This content pack contains everything needed to play the game on one specific server this is the content pack for Goob Station.
+This content pack contains everything needed to play the game on one specific server this is the content pack for Omu Station.

 Omu Station strives to be a fork focused on more roleplay-centric gameplay while still focusing on community.
 We intend to take more mechanics from other forks and build a place where everyone can enjoy and play a unique shift every round.